The Best Way to Cook a Frozen Pizza - Baking Steel ®

 What's the best way to cook frozen pizza?

 The best way is on a preheated Baking Steel at 425°F for 10-12 minutes.
-Preheat the steel for 30-45 minutes, use parchment paper for easy launch, and watch closely—it cooks fast.
+Preheat the steel for 45 minutes, use parchment paper for easy launch, and watch closely — it cooks fast.

 How do you make frozen pizza crispy?

 Use a preheated Baking Steel.
 The high heat and superior conductivity create a crispy, golden bottom crust that you can't get from a baking sheet or oven rack.
-Preheat for at least 30 minutes.
+Preheat for at least 45 minutes for best results.

 Should I thaw frozen pizza before cooking?